Kitchen knife: Hard or grana cheese

-Parmesan cheese knives are specially designed for portioning very hard cheeses.
-They have very short, thick blades that are forced into the cheese and then used as a lever to break off smaller portions.
-(Slicing hard cheese is considered improper by connoisseurs, since the cheese—when broken apart—has more surface area, and thus more air contact, which strengthens the apparent scent and taste of the cheese.)
+Parmesan cheese knives are specially designed for cleaving hard, crystallised granular cheese.
+They have very short, thick, curved teardrop-shaped with pointed stabbing tip blades, which are forced into the more crystalline form of cheese.
+These are then used to chisel or as a lever to fracture and break off smaller fragments, through the natural fracture lines within the block, and so revealing its natural texture and crumb.

+Slicing hard cheese is considered improper by connoisseurs — along with being hard work — since the cheese, when broken apart, has more surface area, and thus more air contact, which strengthens the apparent scent and taste of the cheese.